vprelovac/python-speed/README.md

 Using python-speed to benchmark different hosting providers.
 All instances running Ubuntu 20.04 LTS and python 3.8 was default.

+The benchmark did uncover weak links - some providers having good CPU but bad memory throughput.

 DigitalOcean $6/mo AMD
 ```